 Nevertheless, Andorrans are considered exempt from the obligation to carry an ETIAS travel authorization for travel through the Schengen Area.

-Therefore, citizens of the Principality of Andorra will still be able to effectively travel freely to the Schengen Area, after the ETIAS is scheduled to come into full force in 2021.
+Therefore, citizens of the Principality of Andorra will still be able to effectively travel freely to the Schengen Area, after the ETIAS is scheduled to come into full force by the end of 2022.

 ETIAS Benefits for Andorran Nationals